panoptic-labs/docs/docs/faq/faq.md

 <details>
 <summary>Does Panoptic only allow for limited upside positions?</summary>
-No. You can create limited upside, unlimited upside, limited downside, and unlimited downside positions by combining put and call options on Panoptic.
+No. You can create limited upside, unlimited upside, limited downside, and unlimited downside positions by <a href="https://twitter.com/Panoptic_xyz/status/1628530117118169088?s=20">combining put and call options</a> on Panoptic.
 </details>

 <details>
-<summary>(T/F) Panoptic only allow for limited upside positions?</summary>
+<summary>(T/F) Panoptic only allows for limited upside positions?</summary>
   <details>
   <summary>True</summary>
   Wrong!
-You can create limited upside, unlimited upside, limited downside, and unlimited downside positions by combining put and call options on Panoptic.
+You can create limited upside, unlimited upside, limited downside, and unlimited downside positions by <a href="https://twitter.com/Panoptic_xyz/status/1628530117118169088?s=20">combining put and call options</a> on Panoptic.
   </details>

   <details>
   <summary>False</summary>
   Correct!
-You can create limited upside, unlimited upside, limited downside, and unlimited downside positions by combining put and call options on Panoptic.
+You can create limited upside, unlimited upside, limited downside, and unlimited downside positions by <a href="https://twitter.com/Panoptic_xyz/status/1628530117118169088?s=20">combining put and call options</a> on Panoptic.
   </details>
 </details>